OPEN: MON - FRI 8AM - 5PM

 Epoxy sealant

-This type of sealant works best for outdoor projects as it offers up a bit more protection.
-The best thing about an epoxy sealant is that you only need one layer to get the best protection.
-Depending on the type of epoxy you use, you will have an outcome that retains the natural colour of the veneer, or it will slightly tint it.
-You can apply this sealant using a paint roller or paint brush, ensuring that you keep the strokes even throughout.
+This type of sealant works best for outdoor projects as it offers more protection.
+The best thing about an epoxy sealant is that you only need one layer to get the best waterproof protection for plywood.
+Depending on the type of epoxy you use, you will have a finish that retains the natural colour of the veneer, or it will slightly tint it.
+You can apply this sealant using a paint roller or brush, ensuring you keep the strokes even throughout.

 Cheap and easy